-9.12 This document has sets the baseline for the Sustainability Appraisal of the Cheltenham Central Conservation Area Management Plans.
+- 9.10 This document sets the baseline for the Sustainability Appraisal of the Bafford Conservation Area Management Plan.
 From the baseline data and review of relevant plans, policies and programmes a number of Sustainability Objectives have been developed.
 Progress towards these objectives will be monitored annually using the Decision Aiding Questions and Potential Detailed Indicators set out in the Sustainability Appraisal Framework.
-9.13 The results of this monitoring will be included in the Annual

-Monitoring Reports that must be submitted to the Government Office for the South West every December.

-9.14 The purpose of this monitoring is to identify where planning policy is not contributing to sustainable development and to allow action to be taken before damage is done to the local environment, economy or community.
+The results of this monitoring will be included in the Annual Monitoring Reports that must be submitted to the Government Office for the South West every December. - 9.11 The purpose of this monitoring is to identify where planning policy is not contributing to sustainable development and to allow action to be taken before damage is done to the local environment, economy or community.
 If monitoring shows that progress is not being made towards the achievement of Sustainability Objectives, changes will be made to the way planning policy is being implemented or selected policy areas will be brought forward for review within the Local Development Scheme.